 - type (mandatory) This attribute specifies type of the biometric.
 Valid values are "FMR" (Finger Minutiae), "FIR" (Finger Image), and "IIR" (Iris Image). - o FMR The biometric data is of type "Fingerprint Minutiae Record".
 This data is in ISO minutiae format with no proprietary extensions allowed. - o FIR The biometric data is of type "Fingerprint Image Record".
 The data is a fingerprint image packaged in ISO 19794-4 format, which could contain a lossy compressed image of type Jpeg2000. - o IIR The biometric data is of type "Iris Image Record".
-The data is an iris image packaged in ISO 19794-6 format, which could contain a lossy compressed image having type Ipeg2000. - o FID The biometric data is of type "Face Image Data".
-The data is face image packaged in ISO 19794-5 format, which could contain a lossy compressed image having type Jpeg2000. - bs (mandatory for registered device) For registered device, Base-64 encoded signed biometric hash of the bio record.
-AUA application should call the registered device capture function to obtain the bio record as well as the signature string (bs). - posh (mandatory) In general, it is highly recommended that applications pass "UNKNOWN" unless it clearly knows which finger was used.
+The data is an iris image packaged in ISO 19794-6 format, which could contain a lossy compressed image having type Jpeg2000. - FID The biometric data is of type "Face Image Data".
+The data is face image packaged in ISO 19794-5 format, which could contain a lossy compressed image having type Jpeg2000.
+Only one FID need to be there along with another modality.
+Usage of face alone as biometric modality will result in error "914". - bs (mandatory for registered device) For registered device, Base-64 encoded signed biometric hash of the bio record.
+AUA application should call the registered device capture function to obtain the bio record as well as the signature string (bs).

+• posh- (mandatory) In general, it is highly recommended that applications pass "UNKNOWN" unless it clearly knows which finger was used.
 Valid values are: